-Risk that Units Will Trade at Prices Other than the Net Asset Value per Unit

-The Units of an ETF may trade below, at, or above their net asset value.
-The net asset value per Unit of an ETF will fluctuate with changes in the market value of the ETF's holdings.
-The trading prices of the Units of an ETF will fluctuate in accordance with changes in the ETF's net asset value per Unit, as well as market supply and demand on the TSX.
+Risk that Units Will Trade at Prices Other than the Net Asset Value per Unit fluctuate in accordance with changes in the ETF's net asset value per Unit, as well as market supply and demand on the TSX or Cboe Canada, as applicable.
 However, given that Unitholders may subscribe for a PNU at the net asset value per Unit, the Manager believes that large discounts or premiums to the net asset value per Unit of an ETF should not be sustained.